maciejskorski/software_engineering/_sources/sonarqube.md

 ## Client

-Run the scanner from its Docker image, mounting your source code dir
+Run the scanner from its Docker image, mounting your source code directory:
 ```bash
 docker run \
     --rm \